Miss Earth México: History

 Miss Earth México 2008 Abigail Elizalde showcasing her country's national costume during Miss Earth 2008 pageant.

 Miss Earth México, based in Mérida, Yucatán, is organized by the national director Paul Marsell.
 The pageant was established in order to elect Mexico's representative in the annual Miss Earth pageant and to promote environmental awareness and protection.

-Miss Earth Mexico was founded in 2002, but the first national contest was not held until 2007.
-Titleholders prior to 2007 were chosen by the organizers in a private selection process.
+The national organization was founded in 2002, but the first national contest was not held until 2007.
+Titleholders prior to 2006 were chosen by the organizers in a private selection process.
+The first represented in Miss Earth 2002 by Libna Viruega Roldán from Distrito Federal, who was Miss Earth Mexico.

-Mexico was first represented in Miss Earth 2002 by Libna Viruega Roldán from Distrito Federal, who was the first titleholder of Miss Earth Mexico.
+In 2008, Abigail Elizalde Romo, Miss Earth México 2008, advanced in the semifinal and final round for the first time for Mexico at the Miss Earth pageant and eventually won the Miss Water (second runner-up), one of the elemental crowns, in the Miss Earth 2008.

-In 2008, Abigail Elizalde Romo, Miss Earth Mexico 2008, advanced in the semifinal and final round for the first time for Mexico at the Miss Earth pageant and eventually won the Miss Water (2nd Runner-up), one of the elemental crowns, in the Miss Earth 2008.
+In 2018, Melissa Flores Godínez, Miss Earth México 2018, advanced in the semifinal and final round for the second time for Mexico at the Miss Earth pageant and eventually won the Miss Fire (trird runner-up), one of the elemental crowns, in the Miss Earth 2018.